-High-quality and diverse customer base supported by strong relationships.
+- High-quality and diverse customer base supported by strong relationships.
 As a result of our extensive business history, our management and operating teams have developed longstanding relationships with our customers and suppliers.
-Across our four business segments, the average length of our relationships with our ten largest customers by revenue for the year ended December 31, 2016 was eight years.
-We have an extensive and diverse customer base, having served more than 750 customers in 2016, with our largest customer accounting for less than 10% of revenue for the year ended December 31, 2016.

-- Seasoned and qualified workforce with strong safety track record and culture.
+Across our business segments, the average length of our relationships with our ten largest customers by revenue for the year ended December 31, 2016 was eight years.
+We have an extensive and diverse customer base, having served more than 750 customers in 2016, with our largest customer accounting for less than 10% of revenue for the year ended December 31, 2016. - Seasoned and qualified workforce with strong safety track record and culture.
 We believe a key competitive advantage is our retention of a highly-skilled, well-trained core employee base that enables us to provide reliable and safe services for our customers.
 Safety is essential to all aspects of our business.
 Many of our customers impose minimum safety requirements on their service providers, and some of our competitors are not permitted to bid on work for certain customers because they do not meet those customers' minimum safety requirements.
 Our safety track record and reputation impacts our ability to retain and attract new customers.
+As a result, safety is one of our most important tenets.
+As service intensity increases, our customers have become increasingly focused on safety.
+Our focus on superior safety standards and environmental stewardship has made us one of the safest service providers in the industry, as evidenced by an average incident rate that was lower than the industry average from 2013 to 2015, and has enabled us to obtain projects from industry leaders with demanding safety and operational requirements.

-As a result, safety is one of our most important tenets. - Experienced management and operating team with track record of achieving growth organically and selectively through acquisitions.
-Our executive management team has an average of 21 years of experience in the energy industry and has overseen the growth of our business segments through both organic means and by integrating several successful, accretive acquisitions.
+- Experienced management and operating team with track record of achieving growth organically and selectively through acquisitions.
+Our executive management team has an average of 21 years of experience in the energy industry and has overseen the growth of our businesses through both organic means and integrating several successful, accretive acquisitions.
 Our four business segments are led by seasoned, cycle-tested managers with an average of 32 years of experience and eight years of service with QES and predecessor companies.
 Most of our division heads have been affiliated with their respective divisions before acquisition by QES.
 In addition, our field managers have geological and engineering expertise in the areas in which they operate and understand the regional challenges that our customers face.
 We believe their knowledge of our industry and business segments enhances our ability to provide client-focused and basin-specific customer service, which we also believe strengthens our relationships with our customers.
 Our retention of our highly-skilled managers and employees through the industry downturn has resulted in strong operational performance and execution for our customers. - Balance sheet flexibility to pursue multiple accretive growth opportunities.
-After giving effect to (i) this offering and the use of net proceeds therefrom to fully repay all outstanding borrowings under and terminate our revolving credit facility (the "Revolving Credit Facility") and our term loan (the "Term Loan") and the remainder for general corporate purposes and (ii) the entry into a new revolving credit facility (our "New Credit Facility"), which we expect to be undrawn upon the consummation of this offering, as of June 30, 2017, we would have had \$million of cash on hand and \$million of availability under our New Credit Facility, providing us with the flexibility to pursue opportunities to grow our business.
-For more information on our New Credit Facility, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our New Credit Facility."
+After giving effect to this offering and the use of net proceeds therefrom to fully repay all outstanding borrowings under our revolving credit facility (the "Revolving Credit Facility") and our term loan (the "Term Loan") and the remainder for general corporate purposes, as of December 31, 2016, we would have \$ million of cash on hand, providing us with the flexibility to pursue opportunities to grow our business.